Winner: Institute of Store Planners/Visual Merchandising & Store

 Design (New York), Winner: Institute of Store Planners/Visual Merchandising & Store Design (New York) 2007 & International Store Design Awards 2007, Peter Mark, Mary St. Winner: Interior Design Awards 2007, Peter Mark, Mary St. Winner: Institute of Designers of Ireland 2003—Commercial Interior Category, Peter Mark, Swords.

-An ambitious project to create an extraordinary new brand of hair salons which was rolled out to new sites.
-The design team were challenged to the maximum level by the experienced client.
+The Style Club was an ambitious project, which created an extraordinary new brand of hair salons which was rolled out to new sites.
+The architecture & design team were challenged to the maximum level by the experienced client.

-With over 75 hair salons designed across the country, the portfolio of work with Peter Mark is extensive.
+With over 75 hair salons designed across the country, the retail & workplace portfolio with Peter Mark is extensive.

 A particular challenge is how to develop a timeless design in a high fashion fast paced industry.
 This is achieved by using natural high quality materials where possible, and particularly in areas where the salon client will touch and use those materials, for example the stylist stations and reception.

 With 1,500 employees, Peter Mark decided to build a new hairdressing college as a centre of creative excellence.
-A period property in the heart of Dublin was sensitively refurbished, and doubled in size, to provide an outstanding hairdressing training college.
-Highly valuable additional space was created, and a radical public salon, 3 training salons, offices, lecture rooms, demonstration rooms, and canteen were designed in a existing building of immense character over an 18 month build.
+Through interior design and conservation architecture, a period property in the heart of Dublin was sensitively refurbished, and doubled in size, to provide an outstanding hairdressing training college.
+Highly valuable additional space was created, and a radical public salon, 3 training salons, offices, lecture rooms, demonstration rooms, and canteen were designed in a existing building of immense character over an 18 month build, including integrated wayfinding, lighting design, customised fitout and architecture.

 From Shell & Core to Wine & Dine